liaa2/wdi30-homework/warmups/week10/day05_wordy_calculator/README.md

 and returns the answer as an integer.

-You should use define a Calculator class which uses the constructor function (`initialize`) to set the question, and an `answer` method to return the answer.
+You should define a Calculator class which uses the constructor function (`initialize`) to set the question, and an `answer` method to return the answer.

 Use a regular expression to parse the question.